mike-pryce/hello-world/README.md

 # hello-world
 Initial training exercise on how to use GitHub

-Second attmept at a change request.
+Second attmept at a change.

+I am making  further edit to this file.